Nesos-ita/DynamicDnsUpdater/README.md

 -hostname field: fill with your hostname (same as username field)
 -update url: is yet correct, no need to edit
 -delay: i think that every 60 minutes is a good option (delay between 1 min - 24 hours)
+That is all what you need to do!

-If for some reason you don't have .NET framework 3.0 (but seems that is installed by default on every pc) you should be able to download it from here:
+If for some reason you don't have .NET framework 3.0 you should be able to download it from here:
 [.NET 3.0 (64bit)](http://go.microsoft.com/fwlink/?LinkId=98106)
 [.NET 3.0 (32bit)](http://download.microsoft.com/download/8/F/E/8FEEE89D-9E4F-4BA3-993E-0FFEA8E21E1B/NetFx30SP1_x86.exe)